-Saws can have keyways, although solid carbide saws generally do not (it’s brittle and the keyway is easily chipped).
+A cutter can have a keyway, although solid carbide saws generally do not (it’s brittle and the keyway is easily chipped).
 You also don’t see them much on saws thinner than 0.125″.
 They’re there to let you drive the saw with more torque as needed.

 Climb or Conventional Mill?

-The negative is that if the arbor and blade are not rigid enough, climb milling can allow the blade to grab and dig into the workpiece using all the flex the arbor will give it.
-Always use the largest arbor possible, and the smallest diameter and thickets saw blade possible.
+The negative is that if the arbor and blade are not rigid enough, the climb cutting process can allow the blade to grab and dig into the workpiece using all the flex the arbor will give it.
+Always use the largest arbor possible, and the smallest diameter and thickest saw possible.